Courageous

 The Village

 These days, mentioning the name M. Night Shyamalan while in line at the cineplex is a good way to get a punch in the mouth.
-Over the last five years, the man named after an orbital phase has become synonymous with insulting, navel-gazing movies like The Last Air Bender, The Happening, a film as bland and wishy-washy as its title, and of course, the unforgivable Lady in the Water.
+Over the last five years, the man named after an orbital phase has become synonymous with insulting, navel-gazing movies like The Last Air Bender, The Happening, and of course, the unforgivable Lady in the Water.
 People especially hate him because the worse his movies get, the more in love with himself he seems to fall.
 The reason producers keep giving him chances has to be that his first few films were true masterpieces.
 Critics and Audiences alike called The Sixth Sense (1999) one of the best movies ever made.
 Unbreakable (2000) was less impressive, but definitely fit the mold of “both new and good.”
 By the time Signs was released in 2002, Shyamalan had his own genre.

 And then, in between these gems and Shyamalan’s crimes against humanity, there was … this.
 The Village (2004) occupies an odd spot in history; Shyamalan’s pivot-point between greatness and sucking.
 Some loved it.
 Some hated it.
 It definitely isn’t your conventional movie, but then Shyamalan was always anything but conventional.
 On which side of the fence does it fall?
 Is it more like Shyamalan at his best, or his worst?
 Let’s find out.